Unraveling the Mysteries of Pediatric Feeding Disorder

 Skills Deficit (oral motor)

-🚩 Sensitive to textures of foods (will only eat one texture of foods)
+🚩 Sensitive to textures of foods (may only eat one texture of food)

 🚩Often gags